López Obrador’s bid to alter Mexican Supreme Court seen as threat to judicial independence

 Unlike in the United States, where Supreme Court justices are appointed for life, judges on Mexico’s highest court have term limits, of 15 years.
 Every four years, they select one member as chief justice, with no immediate reelection allowed.
 Zaldívar was supposed to end his term in 2022.

-López Obrador has praised the new law, calling Zaldívar a “man of integrity” who needs extra time to oversee the implementation of the judicial reform.
-It’s aimed at reducing widespread corruption and nepotism and improving the training of judges.
-The president says he doesn’t think the new measure is unconstitutional.
+López Obrador has praised the new law, calling Zaldívar a “man of integrity” who needs extra time to oversee the implementation of judicial changes that are aimed at reducing widespread corruption and nepotism and improving the training of judges.
+The president says he does not think the new measure is unconstitutional.

-Many believe that what the president really wants is an ally on the Supreme Court through the end of his six-year term, in 2024.
+Many believe what the president really wants is an ally on the Supreme Court through the end of his six-year term, in 2024.

 The dispute has highlighted a growing split in Mexico over the very essence of its young democracy.
 López Obrador argues that many of the reforms over the past two decades have been hollow, creating the appearance of democracy even as wealthy business executives and political bosses continue to pull the strings.
 The result, he says, has been the entrenchment of a system of deep inequality.